HISTORY

 2015

-Techspressionism got its first television coverage in a 2015 PBS interview conducted with Goldberg during an artist residency at The Studios of Key West, airing on the PBS Miami show Art Loft.
+The term Techspressionism was first used on television in a 2015 PBS interview conducted with Goldberg during an artist residency at The Studios of Key West, airing on the PBS Miami show Art Loft.
 The interview was syndicated to other PBS stations, later airing to the Boston and Baltimore markets.

 2018